METALS-Copper gains on China stimulus; zinc slips on producer selling

 “Given those stimulus developments that we’ve seen over the weekend, the lack of an upward move across the board is quite telling.
 We feel the stimulus was already largely factored into the market and I think this reiterates it,” said Ross Strachan, senior commodities economist at Capital Economics in London.

-Benchmark copper on the London Metal Exchange was up 0.9 percent at $6,459 a tonne by 1020 GMT, snapping two days of declines, but some other metals prices were in the red.
+Benchmark copper on the London Metal Exchange failed to trade in official open outcry trading, but was bid up 0.8 percent at $6,450 a tonne, snapping two days of decline.
+Some other metals prices were in the red.

-* ZINC PRODUCERS: Three-month LME zinc shed 1.1 percent to $2,889 a tonne, partly due to producers seeking to lock in high prices through hedging programmes, said Alastair Munro at broker Marex Spectron.
+* ZINC PRODUCERS: Three-month LME zinc shed 1 percent to trade at $2,891.50 a tonne in official rings, partly due to producers seeking to lock in high prices through hedging programmes, said Alastair Munro at broker Marex Spectron.

 “There was evidence of a producer offer via the forward curve,” he said in a note.

 * ZINC STOCKS: On-warrant LME zinc inventories MZNSTX-TOTAL rose 6 percent to 46,725 tonnes after touching record lows in late March, according to daily LME data on Monday, helping to alleviate shortages.

-* ZINC OUTLOOK: Strachan said although the refined zinc market was experiencing shortages currently, strong mine output would soon filter into the refined market.
+* ZINC OUTLOOK: Strachan of Capital Economics said although the refined zinc market was experiencing shortages, strong mine output would soon filter into the refined market.

 “I think zinc is the metal that probably has the most downside potential.
-It’s clearly got more genuine tightness than some of the other metals, but the supply growth that is coming there should rather shift that picture sooner rather than later.”
+It’s clearly got more genuine tightness than some of the other metals, but the supply growth that is coming there should shift that picture sooner rather than later.”

 LME zinc touched a nine-month peak last week and has gained 17 percent so far this year.

-* U.S.-CHINA TRADE: The U.S. Trade Representative said significant work remains ahead of fresh talks due this week, while Chinese state media said the two sides had made “new progress” in the talks.
+* U.S.-CHINA TRADE: The U.S. Trade Representative said significant work remained ahead of fresh talks due this week, while Chinese state media said the two sides had made “new progress” in the talks.

-“This Chinese comment may well have triggered some of the metals buying,” said Malcolm Freeman, director and chief executive of Kingdom Futures in a note.
+“This Chinese comment may well have triggered some of the metals buying,” Malcolm Freeman, director and chief executive of Kingdom Futures, said in a note.

 * PERU: MMG Ltd said its Las Bambas copper mine in Peru is expected to resume normal operations after an indigenous village agreed to end a two-month blockade.

-Reporting by Tom Daly in Beijing; Additional reporting by Mai Nguyen in Singapore; editing by Shreejay Sinha and David Evans
+Additional reporting by Tom Daly in Beijing and Mai Nguyen in Singapore; editing by David Evans and Dale Hudson